KellyBlack/Precalculus/documentation/source/exponentials.rst

 * Change the base for a logarithm to either base *e* or base 10 so an approximation can be found using a calculator.

-Goals for activity 14 (Section 3.5 of the book)
+Goals for Section 3.5 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: